Winner of the 2016 Award of Project Excellence from the Washington Museum Association!

 "Thank you for the best field trip ever!"

 “Thanks again.
 It was a fun well-timed field trip.
 I look forward to doing this again next year.
 I will certainly tell other preschool co-ops how much fun we had.”

 “Thank you so much for the outstanding visit today for our homeschoolers!
 You exceeded our expectations in a grand way.
 The kids and parents are all bragging about the great day.
 Bravo!”

 “I had a blast.
 It was really fun.
 You guys taught me some new things I didn’t know.
 I like when we made butter and had gunny sack races.
 I can’t wait to come again.
 It was a really awesome field trip.”

 – Third grade student

-We are pleased to offer this FREE hands-on social studies curriculum with everything a 3rd or 4th grade teacher needs for a fun and creative history experience.
+Job Carr Cabin Museum offers a FREE hands-on interdisciplinary curriculum with everything a 3rd or 4th grade teachers needs for a fun and creative history experience.

 Follow Tacoma’s first pioneer, Job Carr, as he makes his trip west with lessons that include stories, activities, art projects and more!

 Our school trunks are in high-demand by educators throughout Puget Sound.
 The lesson plans are meticulously thought out and easy to follow.
 Teachers and home school groups consistently rate our trunks as outstanding and engaging.